-This boiler is called natural circulation boiler because the circulation of water in the boiler is maintained by convective current.
+This boiler is called natural circulation boiler because the circulation of water in the boiler is maintained by a convective current.

 This boiler is used to produce high pressure steam and with this high pressure steam, power is produced in power generation industries.